villeneuve/libsigrokdecode-ds18b20/README.md

 DS18S20: read scratchpad (and get temperature)
 In each folder the README.md is explaining hardware, software and the result

 To use this decoder just copy the ds18b20 folder and its content in your /usr/share/libsigrokdecode/decoders/ folder (root owner and group)
+And restart PulseView